Rigorous upper bound for the discrete Bak-Sneppen model: Abstract

 Fix some $p\in[0,1]$ and a positive integer $n$.
 The discrete Bak-Sneppen model is a Markov chain on the space of zero-one sequences of length $n$ with periodic boundary conditions.
-At each moment of time a minimum element (typically, zero) is chosen with equal probability, and is then replaced together with both its neighbours by independent Bernoulli($p$) random variables.
+At each moment of time a minimum element (typically, zero) is chosen with equal probability, and it is then replaced alongside both its neighbours by independent Bernoulli($p$) random variables.
 Let $\nu^{(n)}(p)$ be the probability that an element of this sequence equals one under the stationary distribution of this Markov chain.
 It was shown in~\cite{BK} that $\nu^{(n)}(p)\to 1$ as $n\to\infty$ when $p>0.54\dots$; the proof there is, alas, not rigorous.
 The complimentary fact that $\displaystyle \limsup_{n\to\infty} \nu^{(n)}(p)< 1$ for $p\in(0,p')$ for some $p'>0$ is much harder; this was eventually shown in~\cite{MZ}.

 The purpose of this note is to provide a {\em rigorous} proof of the result from~\cite{BK}, as well as to improve it, by showing that $\nu^{(n)}(p)\to 1$ when $p>0.45$.
-(In fact, our method with some finer tuning allows to show this fact even for all $p>0.419533$.)
+(Our method, in fact, shows that with some finer tuning the same is true for $p>0.419533$.)

 {{\bf Keywords:} Bak-Sneppen model, self-organized criticality, renewal theory.}

 {{\bf Subject classification:} 60J05; 60J10, 60K35, 82B26, 92D15}